JHU-ORGO-PILOT/FA25-Orgo-Greenberg/psets.md

 For the in-class assessments, we will prepare corresponding review resources.
 - The review session information will be updated approximately a week before the assessment.
 - We will provide a practice set, its solutions, and a slide deck of related materials.
-    - If you wish to time the practice sets, each problem shall take approximately 12.5 to 15 minutes.
     - The solutions will be released after the review session ends.

 | Assessment | Exam Date | Review Session Time | Additional Resources |